Open topic with navigation

 The real strength in these types of algorithms, however, is that two separate keys (also referred to as a "key pair") are typically used.
 A flowchart showing how the SoftwareKey System uses this type of cryptography is below, and illustrates how your application only knows part of the server key (it does not know the server key's private data).
 The result is that your application only has enough of the server key to verify that it has been signed with the correct private key data, but lacks the key data necessary to sign data itself.

-Using activation as an example, here is what happens:
+Using activation as an example, here is what happens when utilizing 1024-bit Encryption Keys:

 As you can see from the chart above, your application does not have access to the private data of the "Server Key."
 Since this data is not even available to your application, it is difficult to compromise the key in a way that allows a hacker to generate their own, arbitrary responses and/or license files.
 Of course, all of the cryptographic operations performed by your application are handled for you through one of the Protection PLUS 5 SDK APIs (PLUSManaged or PLUSNative).